Last Updated on

 Personally, I find the view from Corcovado as stunning as from Sugarloaf Mountain.
-The reason why I would always prefer the latter is because the space around the statue of Christ is packed with people.
+The reason why I would always prefer the latter is that the space around the statue of Christ is packed with people.
 Even in low season, it feels crowded.
 The spot is still stunning enough to make it worth braving the crowds.

 On the way back down, the funicular stops at a museum about the Tijuca Forest.
 I highly recommend you get off and take a look.